OscarAdserballe/Zero-Coupon-Bonds-PDE-using-Ornstein-Uhlenbeck/README.md

 ### Ornstein-Uhlenbeck Process

-The short rate, y_t, is modeled using the Ornstein-Uhlenbeck process:
+The short rate, y_t, is modeled using an Ornstein-Uhlenbeck process:

 <img src="\images\orn.png">